kasra-hosseini/obspyDMT/README.rst

 2. Supports both event-based and continuous requests.
 3. Extracting the information of all the events via user-defined options (time span, magnitude, depth and event location) from IRIS.
 4. Updating the existing archives (waveforms, stationXML/response files and metadata).
-5. Processing the data in *serial* or in *parallel* (e.g. *removing the trend of the time series, Tapering, filtering and Instrument correction*).
+5. Processing the data in *serial* or in *parallel* (e.g. *removing the trend of the time series, tapering, filtering and Instrument correction*).
 6. Management of large seismic datasets.
-7. Plotting tools (events and/or station locations, Ray coverage (event-station pair), epicentral-distance plots for all archived waveforms and seismicity maps).
+7. Plotting tools (events and/or station locations, ray coverage (event-station pair), epicentral-distance plots for all archived waveforms and seismicity maps).
-8. Exploring stationXML files by plotting the instrument response in all stages and/or for each stages.
+8. Exploring stationXML files by plotting the instrument response in all stages and/or for each stage.

 This tutorial has been divided into the following sections: